UX Wireframing: Foundation of Usability

 Wireframe is a simplified and schematic visual representation of a layout for website pages or screens of an application interface.
 Wireframes are similar to architectural blueprints: they are usually black and white illustrations, sometimes with bright marks or spots to outline specific areas or points, that give a clear vision of the project structure and connections between different parts.

 Wireframing is effective at the beginning of the design process when the main objective is to create the product’s structure.
 Designers use wireframes to outline visual and typographic hierarchy on user interfaces, set the interactive zones and elements, plan transitions and interactions, organize the general interface clearly for the target audience.
-Since a wireframe is focused on the structure, not the visual and emotional perception of the details, designers try to keep it simple.
-They mostly limit it to monochromatic color schemes, with boxes and lines representing copy, pictures, and all the interactive elements on the page.
+Since a wireframe focuses on structure rather than the visual and emotional perception of details, designers aim to keep it simple.
+They primarily limit it to monochromatic color schemes, with boxes and lines representing text, images, and all interactive elements on the web page.

-Earlier we presented the typical creative flow for the digital product we have here in Tubik by the example of creating mobile apps and mentioned the set of stages in this process:
+Earlier we presented the typical creative flow for the digital product in Tubik by the example of creating mobile apps and mentioned the set of stages in this process:

 According to this list, it’s easy to see that UX wireframing is not the first stage of digital product creation, but it’s usually the initial phase of actual design when the future website or application gets its first visual presentation, the sketch of its face and figure.
 The chances are high that the actual participants in creating digital products would agree with the idea offered by UXPin team in their book on wireframing: “Whether you’re building the next hot startup or a solid website or mobile application, wireframes are invaluable in keeping everyone on the same page – not just product managers, designers, and engineers.
 And they can be changed really quickly to accommodate the collaborative and iterative nature of product design and development, especially in agile startups and enterprises.”